shohan0120/shohan0120/README.md

   </a>
 </p>

 I am **SHOHAN**, a Software Quality Assurance Engineer from Bangladesh.
-I work at [**weDevs**](https://wedevs.com) on [**Dokan**](https://wordpress.org/plugins/dokan-lite/) — the multi-vendor marketplace plugin powering thousands of WooCommerce stores.
+I work at [**weDevs**](https://wedevs.com) on the **Dokan multi-vendor marketplace** ecosystem and the **StorePulse** product suite — tools powering thousands of WooCommerce stores.
 I focus on end-to-end automation, CI test infrastructure, and performance testing.
 Day-to-day I write Playwright suites, harden GitHub Actions pipelines, and track down test flakiness at the source.

 Want to know more about me? [**Connect with me on LinkedIn.**](https://www.linkedin.com/in/shohanur-rahman-shohan/)

-- 🏢 Currently working as an **SQA Engineer at weDevs** on Dokan plugin
+- 🏢 Currently working as an **SQA Engineer at weDevs**
+- 🧩 **Products I work on:** Dokan Multivendor plugin, Dokan Umbrella plugins, Dokan Mobile App, and StorePulse products (StoreGrowth, CartPulse, Conversion Tracking for WC, Texty)
 - 🧪 Focusing on **Playwright (TypeScript), REST API testing, and CI sharding & reporting**
 - 🤖 Exploring **AI-assisted QA workflows and performance testing**
 - 📍 Based in **Bangladesh**